 “The way of a fool is right in his own eyes, but a wise man listens to advice.”

-This kind of counsel wisdom, practically, is all over the book of Proverbs.
-Over and over and over again, we see encouragement, exhortation, to listen to counsel, to look for advice, to surround yourself with many counselors.
+This kind of counsel wisdom, in Proverbs 12:15, is all over the book of Proverbs.
+Over and over and over again, we see encouragement, and exhortation, to listen to counsel.
+And to look for advice, surround yourself with many counselors.
 Because, well, ultimately, we cannot trust ourselves.
 We can only trust in God and God uses others in our lives to help us see things we can’t see.
 We need others and so we look to others.
-Ideally, others who are wise, who have a God centered view of the world.
-Not that we can’t seek counsel or advice from those who are not followers of Jesus, or who may not have a God centered view of the world.
+Ideally, others who are wise, who have a God-centered view of the world.
+Not that we can’t seek counsel or advice from those who are not followers of Jesus, or who may not have a God-centered view of the world.

 We all have blind spots.
 God uses others in our lives to help us see that which we cannot see on our own.

-So we pray that you would help us through those around us and surround us God I pray with good godly counselors.
+So we pray that you would help us through those around us and surround us, God I pray with good godly counselors.
 I pray that for my life, I pray that for everybody who’s listening right now.
-In your church, God, we pray that we would seek out community that is full of good, wise, Godly counsel.
-And then, oh God through others, help us to walk in wisdom and help us to be this kind of counselor for others as well, Oh God.
-We don’t just pray this for our own lives.
+In your church, God, we pray, that we would seek out a community that is full of good, wise, Godly counsel.
+And then, oh God through others, help us to walk in wisdom and help us to be this kind of counselor for others as well.
+Oh God, we don’t just pray this for our own lives.

 We pray that you’d help us to give good, wise, advice to others to help them.
 Oh God, in this we praise you for how you’ve designed your church to help us walk in wisdom.
 What a gift, a local church, a community of brothers and sisters, who are encouraging one another and counseling one another, helping one another, through all kinds of decisions in life.
 So God make us, and this way the church that you’ve designed us to be.
 We pray this in Jesus name.
 Amen.